informatics-isi-edu/atlas-d2k-docs/docs/_docs/1_using_atlas/Querying-the-ATLAS-D2K-Data-Browser.md

 The numbers to the right of the names indicate how many instances of these types of data are available.

-#### To search for genes annotated with expression *present*, *uncertain* or *not detected* in a given structure(s)
+#### Search for genes annotated with expression *present*, *uncertain* or *not detected*

+You can search sequencing data for annotations on expression strength.

-Choose "Specimen Expression Rollup" in the *Sections* list.
-This table includes ATLAS-D2K entries that include annotated in situ expression data and microarray data.
+From an Anatomy record page, choose "Specimen Expression Rollup" in the *Sections* list.
+This table includes entries that include annotated in situ expression data and microarray data.

 * For **Specimen (ISH/IHC)** that contain either a **direct annotation** for the anatomical term specified (whether it is *present*, *uncertain* or *possible*) or an **inferred annotation** for the anatomical term (see below).